uhub/awesome-c-sharp/README.md

 * [xljiulang/WebApiClient](https://github.com/xljiulang/WebApiClient) - 一款基于HttpClient封装，只需要定义c#接口并修饰相关特性，即可异步调用远程http接口的客户端库
 * [TelegramBots/telegram.bot.examples](https://github.com/TelegramBots/telegram.bot.examples) - A few Examples for the Telegram.Bot C# Library
 * [winappkits/XPlatformCloudKit](https://github.com/winappkits/XPlatformCloudKit) - A Hands-on lab for creating your very own multi-platform app which serves up data provided by any combination of RSS feed, Local XML file, or Azure Mobile Services.
-* [ryhanson/ExternalC2](https://github.com/ryhanson/ExternalC2) - A library for integrating communication channels with the Cobalt Strike External C2 server
 * [pubnub/c-sharp](https://github.com/pubnub/c-sharp) - PubNub clients for C-Sharp based languages, including MS Windows C#/.net, Silveright, IIS, and Mono
 * [MatterHackers/agg-sharp](https://github.com/MatterHackers/agg-sharp) -  Agg-Sharp is the C# port of Anti-Grain Geometry (AGG), a GUI abstraction layer and various c# bits and pieces for developing apps and games.
 They are all in separate .dll's and easy to use incrementally.
 Agg-Sharp is an Open Source, free of charge graphic library.
 Agg-Sharp doesn't depend on any graphic API or technology.
 Basically, you can think of Agg-Sharp as of a rendering engine that produces pixel images in memory from vectorial data.
 The ideas and the philosophy of Agg-Sharp are: Anti-Aliasing.
 Subpixel Accuracy.
 The highest possible quality.
 High performance.
 Platform independence and compatibility.
 Flexibility and extensibility.
 Lightweight design.
 Reliability and stability (including numerical stability).
 * [JustinXinLiu/PullToRefreshUWP_WindowsComposition](https://github.com/JustinXinLiu/PullToRefreshUWP_WindowsComposition) - Pull to refresh with the new Windows Composition API.